 - Step-by-step video instructions.

-- An eBook which contains diagrams, explanations and instructions on exactly how to set up your system.
+- An eBook that contains diagrams, explanations, and instructions on exactly how to set up your system.

 - 60 Day 100% money-back guarantee.